Distributed Lower Bounds for Ruling Sets: Acknowledgments

 \section{Acknowledgments}

-We are very thankful to the anonymous reviewers for their fruitful comments.
+We are very thankful to the anonymous reviewers of the conference version of this paper for their fruitful comments.
 We would also like to thank Mohsen Ghaffari, Fabian Kuhn, Yannic Maus, and Julian Portmann for helpful comments on related works.